home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

 ## Installing the openWakeWord add-on

-As a first step, you need to install the openWakeWord add-on in Home Assistant.
+As a first step, you need to install the openWakeWord add-on.
 This must be installed before setting up the ATOM Echo.

 1. Go to {% my supervisor_addon addon="openwakeword" title="**Settings** > **Add-ons** > **openWakeWord**" %} and select **Install**.
 2. Start the add-on.